Harlow Town Park

 With a number of attractions for all the family, Harlow Town Park is the ideal place for adults and children to take leisurely strolls, experience the natural wildlife and relax and enjoy the beautiful surroundings.

-- Work has started on a new educational pack for use by schools visiting the park when the Education Centre is completed.
+Groundwork Hertfordshire have consulted with local schools over the contents of a new educational pack for use by schools visiting the park when the Education Centre is completed.

 For details of events happening in the Town Park please see the events calendar.

 There are several pay and display car parks located around the Town Park.